-Outcome es TEX5-1 Explains the properties and performance of a range of Textile items TEX5-2 justifies the selection of textile materials for specific end uses TEX5-3 Explains the creative process of design used in the work of Textiles Designers TEX5-4 Generates and develops Textiles design ideas TEX5-5 investigates and applies methods of colouration and decoration for a range of textile items TEX5-6 analyses the influence of historical, cultural and contemporary perspectives on textile design, construction and use TEX5-7 Evaluates the impact of Textiles production and use on the individual, consumer and society.
+Outcomes TEX5-1 Explains the properties and performance of a range of Textile items justifies the selection of textile materials for specific end uses TEX5-2 TEX5-3 Explains the creative process of design used in the work of Textiles Designers TEX5-4 Generates and develops Textiles design ideas TEX5-5 investigates and applies methods of colouration and decoration for a range of textile items TEX5-6 analyses the influence of historical, cultural and contemporary perspectives on textile design, construction and use TEX5-7 Evaluates the impact of Textiles production and use on the individual, consumer and society.
 TEX5-8 Selects and uses appropriate technology to creativity document, communicate and present design and project work.
-TEX5-9 Critically selects and creatively manipulates a range of Textile materials to produce quality textile items TEX5-11 Demonstrates competence in the production of Textile projects to completion TEX5-12 Evaluates textiles items to determine quality in their design and construction.
+TEX5-9 Critically selects and creatively manipulates a range of Textile materials to produce quality textile items TEX5-10 Selects appropriate techniques and uses equipment safely in the production of quality textiles projects Demonstrates competence in the production of Textile projects to completion TEX5-11 TEVE 10 entra a entra a tra ser entra entre

-Task 1 Task 2 Task 3 Task Name Toy Story Costume design Yearly Examination Task type Practical and Writing Task Practical and Portfolio Written Examination Due Term 2 Week 2 Term 4 Week 2 Exam Period Method of submission Hand in Hand in Formal Examination Outcomes TEX5-2, TEX5-4, TEX5-8, TEX5-9 TEX5-5, TEX5-6, TEX5-9, TEX5-12 TEX5-1, TEX5-3, TEX5-7 Weighting 30% 40% 30%
+Task 1 Task 2 Task 3 Weighting Task Name Project Project Project Yearly Examination Task Type Practical and Portfolio Practical and Portfolio Formal Examination Due Term 2 Week 3 Term 3 Week 10 Examination Period Method of submission Hand In Hand In Formal Examination Focus Outcomes TEX5-4, TEX5-8, TEX5-9, TEX5-5, TEX5-10, TEX5-11, TEX5-12 TEX5-1, TEX5-3, TEX5- 6, TEX5-7, Weighting 35% 40% 25% 100%